 Jeans fabric can be both casual and chic.
 Here’s how you can make the most of it in your wardrobe!

-• Experiment with different fits.
-Pair a loose denim shirt with skinny jeans, or try wide-leg pants with a fitted top for balance.
+- Try on clothes that have different fits.
+Mix a loose denim shirt with skinny jeans or use a wide-leg pair with a fitted top to maintain a balance.